 Menu

-The programs in Modern Languages seek to develop a student’s ability to speak, understand, read, and write another language and to foster an appreciation of its literature and civilization.
-The department regularly offers courses in American Sign Language, Arabic, Chinese, French, German, Italian, Japanese, Latin, Linguistics, Russian, Spanish, and Translation and Interpreting.
+The programs in the Department of Modern Languages seek to develop a student’s ability to speak, understand, read, and write another language and to foster an appreciation of the civilizations and a critical understanding of contemporary societies where the language is spoken, through various forms of art including literature, film, drama, etc. The department regularly offers courses in American Sign Language, Arabic, Chinese, French, German, Greek, Italian, Japanese, Latin, Linguistics, Russian, Spanish, and Translation and Interpreting.

 Undergraduate Programs